Christianity in the United States: National associations

 The Federal Council of Churches, founded in 1908, marked the first major expression of a growing modern ecumenical movement among Christians in the United States.
-It was active in pressing for reform of public and private policies, particularly as they impacted the lives of those living in poverty, and developed a comprehensive and widely debated Social Creed which served as a humanitarian "bill of rights" for those seeking improvements in American life.
+It was active in pressing for reform of public and private policies, particularly as they impacted the lives of those living in poverty, and developed a comprehensive and widely debated Social Creed, which served as a humanitarian "bill of rights" for those seeking improvements in American life.

-In 1950, the National Council of the Churches of Christ in the USA (usually identified as National Council of Churches, or NCC) represented a dramatic expansion in the development of ecumenical cooperation.
+In 1950, the founding of National Council of the Churches of Christ in the USA (usually identified as National Council of Churches, or NCC) represented a dramatic expansion in the development of ecumenical cooperation.
 It was a merger of the Federal Council of Churches, the International Council of Religious Education, and several other interchurch ministries.
 Today, the NCC is a joint venture of 35 Christian denominations in the United States with 100,000 local congregations and 45,000,000 adherents.
-Its member communions include Mainline Protestant, Eastern Orthodox, Oriental Orthodox, African-American, Evangelical and historic Peace churches.
+Its member communions include Mainline Protestant, Eastern Orthodox, Oriental Orthodox, African-American, Evangelical, and historic Peace churches.
 The NCC took a prominent role in the Civil Rights Movement and fostered the publication of the widely used Revised Standard Version of the Bible, followed by an updated New Revised Standard Version, the first translation to benefit from the discovery of the Dead Sea Scrolls.
 The organization is headquartered in New York City, with a public policy office in Washington, DC.
 The NCC is related fraternally to hundreds of local and regional councils of churches, to other national councils across the globe, and to the World Council of Churches.
 All of these bodies are independently governed.

 Carl McIntire led in organizing the American Council of Christian Churches (ACCC), now with 7 member bodies, in September 1941.
 It was a more militant and fundamentalist organization set up in opposition to what became the National Council of Churches.

-The National Association of Evangelicals for United Action was formed in St. Louis, Missouri on April 7–9, 1942.
-It soon shortened its name to the National Association of Evangelicals (NEA).
+The National Association of Evangelicals for United Action was formed in St. Louis, Missouri, on April 7–9, 1942.
+It soon shortened its name to the National Association of Evangelicals (NAE).
 There are currently 60 denominations with about 45,000 churches in the organization.
-The NEA is related fraternally the World Evangelical Fellowship.
+The NAE is related fraternally to the World Evangelical Fellowship.

 In 2006, 39 communions and 7 Christian organizations officially launched Christian Churches Together in the USA (CCT).
 CCT provides a space that is inclusive of the diversity of Christian traditions in the United States—Evangelical/Pentecostal, Eastern Orthodox, Oriental Orthodox, Catholic, historic Protestant, and historic Black churches.
 CCT is characterized by its emphasis on relationships and prayer.
-Every year these communions and organizations meet over four days to discuss critical social issues, pray and strengthen their relationships.
+Every year these communions and organizations meet over four days to discuss critical social issues, pray, and strengthen their relationships.